-1. Choose where to have your house concert
+1. Choose where to host a house concert

 Now that you’ve decided you’d like to host a house concert, the first thing is to choose where to have it.
-Most people will host it in their own homes, but there may be reasons that make it impractical or impossible.
+Most people will host a house concert in their own homes, but there may be reasons that make it impractical or impossible.
 Maybe you have 20 cats in the house and some of the people you want to invite are allergic to cats.
 Maybe you live in a condo and the association won’t allow it.
-So you decide to hold it at the clubhouse in your neighborhood or co-host it with a friend at their house instead.
+So you decide to host a house concert in the clubhouse in your neighborhood or co-host it with a friend at their house instead.